-A vessel which is a "Survey Vessel" will need to comply with the requirements set out within Chapter 4 of the Code, including those set out in Chapter 4.2, Table 4 of the Code.
+These requirements are set out within Chapter 4 of the Code, including in Chapter 4.2, Table 4 of the Code.

-Chapters of the Code that apply to me:
+Chapters of the Code that apply to survey vessels ≤12 metres that do not intend to carry people:

 - 1. Chapter 4 Vessels in survey - 2.
 Chapter 5 Navigation System and Situational Awareness covers systems used to acquire information and achieve COLREGS compliance. - 3.
 Chapter 6 Control System provides analysis of the information acquired, decision making and execution. - 4.
 Chapter 7 Communication Systems covers requirements for physical communication and transmitted communication to nearby stakeholders and control stations. - 5.
 Chapter 8 Fire Safety Systems - 6.
 Chapter 9 Engineering, Electrical and Auxiliary Systems - 7.
 Chapter 10 Anchor Systems - 8.
-Chapter 11 Contingency Planning and Vessel Recovery covers contingency plans in the event of vessel malfunction, loss in communication and vessel retrieval. - 9.
-Chapter 12 Risk Assessment, Verification, Testing and Certification for Novel Systems covers risk-based assessment, failure analysis and testing of novel systems OR the vessel may comply with the rules of a Recognised Organisation - 10.
+Chapter 11 Contingency Planning and Vessel Recovery covers contingency plans in the event of vessel malfunction, loss in communication and vessel retrieval. - Chapter 12 Risk Assessment, Verification, Testing and Certification for Novel Systems covers risk-based assessment, failure analysis and testing of novel systems OR the vessel may comply with the rules of a Recognised Organisation - 10.
 Chapter 13 Surveys and Review of Risk Assessment covers verification of risk assessments. - 11.
 Chapter 14 Operations covers SMS requirements, minimum crewing, and crew competencies as well as qualification requirements. - 12.
 ANNEX A Application of COLREGs Requirements and Evidence of Compliance. - 13.
 ANNEX B Documentation Requirements.